Commuter airline to buy 75 Washington-built electric planes - NewsBreak

 Commuter airline to buy 75 Washington-built electric planes

-Deploying a fleet of all-electric planes “will significantly reduce carbon emissions,” cut maintenance and operational costs and give passengers “a smoother and quieter flight experience,” Cape Air said in a news release.
+Cape Air says deploying a fleet of all-electric planes will significantly reduce carbon emissions, cut maintenance and operational costs and give passengers “a smoother and quieter flight experience.”

-“Cape Air remains committed to sustainability, growth, and innovation, and our partnership with Eviation allows for these commitments to become a reality,” said Linda Markham, the airline’s president and CEO.

-Alice is designed to fly 500 miles on a single charge.
-It will operate in all environments currently served by piston and turbine aircraft, Eviation says.

 Comments / 0